njroussel/SimulatedAnnealing/README.md

 ### Running

-The notebook `Running.ipynb` should already have the cells rendered, you can also simply just run them again.
+In the `python` folder, there are several notebooks which contain examples of how to run code.
+They should already have the cells rendered, you can also simply just run them again if you change their configuration.